tylergaw/papersaver/README.md

  - Learned how to use [Wintersmith](https://github.com/jnordberg/wintersmith) to generate static sites.
  - Learned the basics of [Grunt](http://gruntjs.com/) and used it to watch/compile Sass to CSS.
  - Leanred how to use npm's `--save`, `--save-optional`, and ``--save-dev` to keep `package.json` tidy.

+### Setup and usage

+Before anything you'll need to go through the rigamoral of making sure Node is setup correctly.
+Papersaver was built using node 0.10.24.

+ 1. Clone the repo, navigate to the papersaver directory
+ 2. Install node dependencies: `npm install` That will install all the dependencies, optional, and dev dependencies.
+ 3. You should be able to preview the site now with Wintersmith's preview server: `wintersmith preview`.
+ If everything is in place go to `http://localhost:8080/papers/` to see it.
+ 4. Are you working on the CSS?
+Run `grunt watch`.
+That will look for any changes to `sass` files and recompile them to `css` files.
+ 5. All good?
+Let's head on to flavor country.

+#### Usage

+ 1. Adding a new Paper from a local file using papersaver-cli:
+    - `node papersaver-cli.js -i /path/to/local/image.jpg -g false`.
+The `-g false` will keep Papersaver from adding, committing, and pushing the new files to the Git repo.
+    - If there are no errors, refresh the page.
+You should see the `/path/to/local/image.jpg`
+    - That command created the new files and built the static site with `wintersmith build -X`.
+    Don't believe me?
+Check the contents of `/papersaver/build`.
+See the numbered directory?
+That's the Paper just added.
+Run that same command again and you'll get another one.
+Boosh!
+Computers!
+    - The CLI can be used as the only method of adding new Papers, but let's look at another, more automated way of doing so.
+ 2. Adding new Papers via email: